Knowing what you know, what will you do? Explore your calling through a vocational practicum!

 - Complete application and Statement of Expectations and Responsibilities and submit to Dan Haase for approval.

-- Spring 2017 Practicum Seminar dates: Meets seven Monday evenings from 7-9pm; dates to be determined.
+- Practicum Seminar dates: Meets seven Monday evenings from 7-9pm; specific dates to be determined.

 Students who wish to receive academic credit for an internship or practicum experience not offered through the major or minor department may receive such credit through GEL 211.
 This course requires prior approval of Dan Haase, the practicum instructor in the Center for Global and Experiential Learning (GEL), and participation in a seminar during the practicum experience.
 Offered in the Fall, Spring, or Summer.